2 Days in Seville: The Perfect Itinerary for First-Time Visitors (2026)

 An orange tree in from of the Seville Cathedral Tower.

-But with a bit of research I learned that the oranges of Seville are so bitter and sour, they are inedible as raw fruit and unsuitable for juice (as opposed to the sweet oranges of Valencia.)
-They are mostly used for perfume, soapmaking, wine, and marmalade.
+But with a bit of research, I learned that the oranges of Seville are so bitter and sour, they are inedible as raw fruit and unsuitable for juice (as opposed to the sweet oranges of Valencia) They are mostly used for perfume, soapmaking, wine, and marmalade.
 In fact, Seville Orange Marmalade is the most popular brand in England and is the royal jam served at Buckingham Palace.
 I just love when cultures collide!

 The Seville orange’s story is all about cultures colliding - as is much of today’s Spanish culture.
 The naranja amarga, or bitter orange, was introduced to Europe by Genovese sailors, who brought it over from Asia.
-Believed to bring happiness and good luck to whoever possessed this fruit, the dynastic Moors that ruled during that period decided to plant the trees all over Spain, with a particularly high concentration in Andalusia.
+Believed to bring happiness and good luck to whoever possessed this fruit, the dynastic Moors who ruled during that period decided to plant the trees all over Spain, with a particularly high concentration in Andalusia.
 Today, there are over 25,000 bitter orange trees in Seville!

-Patio de los Naranjos, (Courtyard of oranges), is part of the Seville Cathedral and dates back to the 1100s.
+Patio de los Naranjos (Courtyard of Oranges), is part of the Seville Cathedral and dates back to the 1100s.
 It’s one of the oldest garden spaces in Spain.

 The same local also told me that the best time to appreciate the trees is right after the harvest, in early spring of March or April when the orange blossoms are in bloom and the fresh scent permeates the city.
 But really, any season is a fine time to appreciate these lovely trees, whether they are popping with bright orange fruit, fragrant with blossoms, or just providing much-needed shade for strolling in the summer heat of the sunniest city in Europe.